bjlkeng/bjlkeng.github.io/source/posts/model-explanability-with-shapley-additive-explanations-shap.rst

 variable (:math:`x_s`), otherwise computes a weighted average of the two branches based on the number of data samples (the expectation).
-It works because decision trees are explicitly sequential in how they compute their values, so "skipping" over a missing variable is easy: just ignore that level of the tree by doing a weighted average over it.
+It works because decision trees are explicitly sequential in how they compute their values, so "skipping" over a missing variable is easy: just jump over that level of the tree by doing a weighted average over it.

-One thing you'll notice is that computing SHAP values using Figure 5's algorithm is very expensive to calculate, on the order of :math:`O(TLM2^M)`.
+One thing you'll notice is that computing SHAP values using Figure 5's algorithm is very expensive, on the order of :math:`O(TLM2^M)`.
 Exponential in the number of features!
 The exponential part comes from the fact that we still need to compute all subsets of :math:`M` features, which means running the algorithm :math:`2^M` times.
 It turns out we can do better.